-- CSP 346.
-BEHAVIORAL MANAGEMENT.
-Behavioral principles for classroom management.
-Field-based component.
-3 - CSP 347.
-SPECIAL EDUCATION PRACTICUM.
-Participation in school-based instructional situations.
-Sixty-hour practicum.
-Prerequisite: Admission to Teacher Education Program.
-Corequisites: CSP 345 and CSP 388.
-3 - CSP 348.
+- CSP 348.
 COLLABORATIVE PARTNERSHIPS IN SPECIAL EDUCATION.
-A study of communication, conferencing skills, collaboration and consultation strategies in working with parents, teachers, and other school personnel.
-Includes an emphasis on parent rights and due process procedures, cultural diversity, collaboration and consultation, procedures for inclusion, inclusion models, and IEP conferencing skills.
+A study of communication, conferencing skills, and collaboration including strategies in working with parents, teachers, and other school personnel.
 3 - CSP 350.
-EDUCATION OF THE SEVERELY AND PROFOUNDLY DISABLED.
+SEVERE AND PROFOUND DISABILITIES.
 Screening, identification, diagnosis, and educational programs for individuals with severe disabilities.
-3 - CSP 351.
-PHYSICAL, SENSORY, AND HEALTH DISABILITIES.
-Programming to meet the needs of individuals with physical, sensory, and/or health disabilities. - CSP 383.
+3 - CSP 383.
 STUDY OF MENTAL RETARDATION.
 A study of individuals with mental retardation, including etiological, psychological, sociological, and educational consequences.
 3 - CSP 384.
 STUDY OF LEARNING DISABILITIES.
 Identification and study of social, emotional, physical, and academic characteristics of individuals with learning disabilities.
 3 - CSP 385.
 STUDY OF EMOTIONAL DISABILITIES.
-The education and management of students with severe emotional disabilities.
+Identification and study of social, emotional, physical and academic characteristics of individuals with emotional/behavioral disorders.
 3 - CSP 386.
-ORGANIZATIONAL PROCEDURES FOR SPECIAL EDUCATION.
-Final capstone course taught in conjunction with student teaching which provides a synthesis of special education legal mandates, organization, and procedures.
+SPECIAL EDUCATION PRACTICES AND PROCEDURES.
+Capstone course taught in conjunction with student teaching.
+Provides a synthesis of special education legal mandates, organization of special education, and procedures and practices in special education.
 3 - CSP 387.
-EDUCATION OF THE SECONDARY LEVEL MILD/MODERATE DISABLED STUDENT.
-Identifying, diagnosing, and programming materials and methodology of teaching mild/moderate individuals at the secondary level.
-Three hours lecture, two hours field-based practicum.
-Prerequisites: CSP 341 and admission to the Teacher Education Program.
+SECONDARY LEVEL METHODS AND PRACTICUM IN SPECIAL EDU-CATION.
+Identifying, diagnosing, and programming in secondary level special education.
+Prerequisites: CEL 310 and admission to the Teacher Education Program.
+Includes field based practicum.
 4 - CSP 388.
 EDUCATION OF THE ELEMENTARY LEVEL MILD/MODERATE DISABLED STUDENT.
 Materials and methods for teaching children with mild/moderate disabilities at the elementary level.
 Field-based lab.
 Prerequisites: CSP 341 and admission to the Teacher Education Program.
-Corequisites: CSP 345 and CSP 347.3 - CSP 444.
-DIAGNOSTIC-PRESCRIPTIVE ASSESSMENT.
-Diagnostic-prescriptive assessment strategies for regular education and special education.
-3
+Corequisites: CSP 345 and CSP 347.
+3 - CSP 492.

-CSP 492.
 SPECIAL TOPICS IN SPECIAL EDUCATION.
 Independent study in an area of special education.
 Prerequisites: Junior or senior special education major and permission of instructor.
-1-6

-CSP 496.
+1-6 - CSP 496.
 DIRECTED TEACHING IN SPECIAL EDUCATION.
 Twelve consecutive weeks of full-time teaching and participating in classroom activities under supervision of an experienced teacher.
 Must have taken all course work except CSP 386 and HSE 144, which are taken concurrently.
 9